 As the only academic health sciences campus in the state, UMMC attracts a wide variety of patients from across the state and occasionally from surrounding states.
 The spectrum of disease encountered on the ward services is vast and nearly all-encompassing.

 Our residents take care of each other, challenge each other, and work tirelessly to provide the best care possible for each and every patient.
 The residents enjoy each other's company both in and out of the hospital, and our leadership supports their development as physicians and as people.

 UMMC gives great attention to the education of its residents.
-To supplement direct patient care education, residents participate in a daily morning report led by the chief resident, attend daily noon conferences that cover both core curriculum and board preparation, complete monthly online ambulatory modules, produce scholarly activity, and participate in quality improvement projects.
+To supplement direct patient care education, residents participate in a daily morning report led by the chief resident, attend daily didactic conferences that cover both core curriculum and board preparation, produce scholarly activity, and participate in quality improvement projects.